Camp T History

 For nearly 20 years, the MSB used Camp T for its students.
 Due to declining enrollment, the MSB ultimately closed its school and no longer had MSB students to serve.

-In 2006, the MSB was renamed the Michigan Department of Education, Low Incidence Outreach (MDE-LIO).
-MDE-LIO began offering its own programs on the campgrounds while still allowing outside organizations to use Camp T.
+In 2006, the MSB was renamed the Michigan Department of Education – Low Incidence Outreach (MDE-LIO).
+MDE-LIO began offering its own programs at the camp while still allowing outside organizations to use Camp T.

 Camp T Today

-Today, anyone can use the campgrounds.
-While programming for students with visual impairments is still our focus, the camp is open to any group who wants to take advantage of this beautiful, natural setting.
+Today, the camp is open to youth education groups that have a focus on outdoor education.
+While programming for students with visual impairments is still our focus, we encourage youth education groups to take advantage of this beautiful, natural setting.

 The camp is located on Flannigan Lake at the western edge of the Morgan Mills chain of lakes.
 With 301 acres, Camp T offers a variety of opportunities for all seasons.
 Shopping centers with restaurants, grocery stores, and other retail are within five miles anytime you need to restock supplies.